dashohoxha/killercoda-scenarios/misc/sharing-data-with-sshfs/step1.md

    `adduser user2 data`{{execute}}

-3. Create a directory for the data storage and set propper permissions to it:
+3. Create a directory for the data storage and set proper permissions to it:

    `mkdir -p /srv/data`{{execute}}